SammyOlanre/MyDataAnalystProject/README.md

 **INTRODUCTION**

-Here is a comprehensive report that encapsulates the essence of the two intriguing projects offered by MeriSKILL as a Data analyst intern.
+A comprehensive report that encapsulates the essence of the two intriguing projects offered by MeriSKILL as a Data analyst Intern.
 These projects, centered within the realm of data analytics, are meticulously designed to unravel patterns and insights concealed within intricate datasets.
 The focus of these projects includes:

 1. Sales Analysis: A deep dive into sales data, aimed at extracting valuable insights to enhance strategic decision-making.